 While schools can use their funding in a way that suits their cohort and circumstances, they are expected to use this funding for specific activities which will help pupils catch up on missed education.

-To support schools to make the best use of this funding, the Education Endowment Foundation (EEF) published a coronavirus (COVID-19) support guide for schools with evidence-based approaches to catch up for all students, and a school planning guide: 2020 to 2021.
+To support schools to make the best use of this funding, the Education Endowment Foundation (EEF) has published a coronavirus (COVID-19) support guide for schools with evidence-based approaches to catch up for all students.
 Our plan for use of the funding is based on the EEF guidance.

 Our particular issues identified from the lost time of closure (both March - July 2020, and January - March 2021) are:

-- Gaps in phonics knowledge in Y1 and Y2 - a large proportion of the phonics programme was not taught and the autumn check showed lower attainment than normal.
+- Gaps in phonics knowledge in Year 1 and 2 - a large proportion of the phonics programme was not taught and the autumn check showed lower attainment than normal.